londonmeanswild/museum-experience/_clients/understanding-to-make.md

 ![Home screen](/museum-experience/images/prototyping/digital_mockup/home-screen.jpg.png){:height="40%" width="40%"}

 The user starts at the home screen.
 They then have a couple options from here: click the all feedback button, or click one of the exhibits listed on the bottom half of the screen.
-Let’s first assume they click one of the exhibits.
-They will then be taken to the analytics for the exhibit they clicked, showing both the overall analytics for the exhibit and an alphabetically organized set of the artwork in that exhibit.
+If they click one of the exhibits, they will then be taken to the analytics for the exhibit they clicked, showing both the overall analytics for the exhibit and an alphabetically organized set of the artwork in that exhibit.

 ![Exhibit Analytics](/museum-experience/images/prototyping/digital_mockup/exhibit-analytics.jpg.png){:height="40%" width="40%"}